jigar07/CPP/Threading&Concurrency/10.LeaderBoard/ps.md

 - Taking lock based on player would lead to performance bottleneck if too many players and lock consumes CPU
   - So, instead of player level lock, we can take range based lock
   - For this need to analyze the system and verify it
-- hasmap.put might also create issue as there can be collision.
+- hashmap.put might also create issue as there can be collision.
 Hence, better to take lock on map if player is not available in map (`synchronized (state.playerMap)` instead of `synchronized (state.playerMap.get(playerId))`)
 - For `getLeaderboard` can create deep copy of map then sort and return - this will delay returning of result
 - Else can take lock on complete map - this will delay update
 - LeadeboardServiceReadTimeRanking